 Before submitting an application for registration, it is important to understand the differences between initial registration, renewal, and reinstatement.
 Initial registration, as the title infers, is the initial or first time an individual obtains registration and an MLT Practice Permit with the CMLTA.
 Renewal refers to the annual process of renewing a current registration and MLT Practice Permit for one or more subsequent years and occurs during the designated renewal period of each calendar year.
-Reinstatement refers to the process of reinstating a registration and MLT Practice if the current registration and MLT Practice Permit have expired or if returning to MLT employment after an absence from professional practice.
+Reinstatement refers to the process of reinstating a registration and MLT Practice Permit if the current CMLTA registration and MLT Practice Permit have expired or if returning to MLT employment in Alberta after an absence from professional practice.

 The basic entrance to practice registration requirements for all applicants (unless otherwise noted) include:

 - Successful completion of a recognized formal MLT training program;

 - Successful completion of the Canadian Society for Medical Laboratory Science (CSMLS) national certification examination (Quebec MLT graduates are exempt and must be currently registered in Quebec with a comparable practice permit);

 - Evidence of English language proficiency;